-Personal Responsibility, Accountability and Independence
+Responsibility, Accountability and Independence

-A good teenage summer camp program offers much more than activities and arts and crafts.
-It offers a strong, value centered community for your teen to join.
-This community is made up of fellow campers, camp counselors, instructors, and the camp director.
-While away at a resident camp, your teen will learn to work with other campers and get along with kids from a variety of backgrounds.
-For example, campers may learn to work together to keep their cabin clean, work together on a community service project, or work to help one another learn a new skill like paddling a canoe or belaying a rock climber.
-Campers at a teen summer camp must learn to work peacefully, collaborate with peers and adults, and be an effective member of a team.
+A good teen summer camp program offers much more than activities and a place to sleep at night: it offers a strong community for your teen to join that is centered upon shared values like acceptance, accountability, and curiosity.
+While away at an overnight camp, your teen will learn to work with other campers, having fun and developing skills with other teens from a diverse range of backgrounds.
+Campers at Stone Mountain Adventures work together to keep their cabins clean, to accomplish community service projects, and to teach each other new skills like paddling a canoe or belaying a climber.
+Campers at a teen summer camp must learn to work cooperatively, collaborate with peers and adults, and be an effective member of a team.A

 Slow Down and "Unplug"

-When kids take a break from t.v., cell phones, and the internet, they rediscover their creative powers and engage the real world— real people, real activities, and real emotions.
+When teens take a break from TV, cell phones, and the Internet, they rediscover their creative powers and engage fully in the real world—real people, real activities, and real emotions.
+Importantly, they realize that there’s plenty to do and always something else to be curious of.
+Many teen summer camps do not allow cell phones, iPods, or other electronic devices in an effort to create a more interpersonally engaging camp culture.
+This may sound harsh to you and your teen, but the advantage is that without those plugged-in distractions, your teen will learn to slow down and appreciate other worthy experiences.
+Living life in the slow lane for a little while makes it easier to find hobbies, rediscover the wonder of reading, appreciate the beauty of nature, and engage with and learn from others!When kids take a break from t.v., cell phones, and the internet, they rediscover their creative powers and engage the real world— real people, real activities, and real emotions.
 They realize there’s always plenty to do.
 Many summer camps do not allow electronic devices, cell phones, iPods, or other plugged-in distractions.
 It may sound harsh to you and your teen, but the advantage is that without electronic toys your teen will learn to slow down and appreciate other worthy experiences.
 Living life in the slow lane for a little while gives your child the opportunity to find hobbies, rediscover the wonder of reading, or appreciate the beauty of all things around her.

 Appreciate the Small Things